domichel/fvwm-xdg-menu/README.md

 TODO to reach the holly goal:
  - Add the remaining additional categories.
- - Find a way to deal with AudioVideo;Audio; and AudioVideo;Video; as we don't want any single Audio and Viedo application to also appear in AudioVideo.
+ - Find a way to deal with AudioVideo;Audio; and AudioVideo;Video; as we don't want any single Audio and Video application to also appear in AudioVideo.

 You may have to symlink applications.menu to fvwm-applications.menu